garyriverson/perchsnippets/README.md

 perchsnippets
 =============
+# Overview
 Sublime Text 2 snippets for [Perch CMS](http://grabaperch.com) projects.
 Currently includes HTML templating tags and region creation / custom region array functions.
+I will be adding triggers for most of the major apps in the coming weeks, beginning with Blog and Forms.

+## TabTriggers

 Tag | TabTrigger|Details
 | ------------- |-------------|---|